Callum Saunders (cyclist)

 Callum Saunders (born 16 October 1995) is a New Zealand track cyclist, who competes in sprinting events.
-He competed in the team sprint for the final at the 2020 Summer Olympics.
+He competed in the team sprint for the 7th/8th place final at the 2020 Summer Olympics.
 He is considered to be a pioneer of the shaved head, or "dome" haircut, in pursuit of improved aerodynamics.
 Studies into the aerodynamic gain of this style are ongoing.